 Each student is evaluated with reference to his or her instructional level.
-Midway between grading periods, progress reports are sent to parents.
+Midway between grading periods, printed progress reports are sent home to K-2 parents.
+Third-fifth parents should log into Parent Portal to see progress on their child's grades.
+Grades should be updated weekly by teachers.

-MAP testing will be administered in the fall and spring to students in grades K-5 to determine their academic progress in the areas of mathematics, language usage, and reading.
+MAP testing will be administered in the fall, winter, and spring to students in grades 1st-5th to determine their academic progress in the areas of mathematics and reading.
 Results of MAP tests will be sent home to parents in student communication folders as soon as results become available after testing.